CJSpear/Unity-Rock-Climbing-Project/README.md

 In the future I will want to expand the scope of Rocks available, retake images to a higher quality, get more angles for the reconstruction of boulders.
 On the software side I want to make this app mobile friendly and to be accessed as a webapp rather than a .exe program.

 These models have low poly count and reduced textures so that in the future it can be uploaded to a webapp, as the ZIP file is about 500 MB.
-This maybe changed to support the higher Res versions for the .exe program rather than the webapp
+This may be changed to support the higher Res versions for the .exe program rather than the webapp

 Alternative Link:
 https://drive.google.com/file/d/1VniGPUdCjPUWP2YUFivoqu687trsnxg3/view?usp=sharing